-1. The Most Reliable Method: Use Driver Talent X
+1. Use Driver Talent X

 Manually updating graphics drivers requires identifying the exact make and model of your GPU, navigating specific manufacturer websites, and knowing whether to download a "Game Ready" or "Studio" driver.